DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```

-Note that the value used for -d parameter should be larger than the "Maximum size of merged ISs" value in *mergedISstat.txt.
+Note that the value used for -d parameter should be larger than the "Maximum size of merged ISs" value in the corresponding *mergedISstat.txt file.

 **Visualising genome rearrangements that are captured by kmer**